 Most quinoa is packaged as red, black, or white, and while there are subtle distinctions between the three (red holds its shape a bit better, while black is slightly nuttier and sweeter) you can use them interchangeably.
-I like my quinoa in a chilled salad like this one, this one, or really anything featuring bright, bold flavors—a squeeze of citrus, some tart tomatoes, a sprinkle of tangy feta, maybe a dash of fresh herbs—but in colder months, it makes a nice base for a hot meal of chicken and some bitter greens, mushrooms, and a fried egg.
+I like my quinoa in a chilled salad with ingredients like cucumber, tomato, and herbs, avocado, corn, and lime, or really anything featuring bright, bold flavors—a squeeze of citrus, some tart tomatoes, a sprinkle of tangy feta, maybe a dash of fresh herbs—but in colder months, it makes a nice base for a hot meal of chicken and some bitter greens, mushrooms, and a fried egg.
 We also love it with shrimp and chickpeas or baked into sweet cakes studded with plums; at the end of the day, it's hard to go wrong with quinoa.

 Where to begin?
 There are over 40,000 varieties of rice out there, which tends to limit one's ability to make grand generalizations.
 It's easiest to talk about rice in terms of length rather than flavor, with most short and medium grain varieties having the highest levels of amylopectin.
 They're your best candidate for rice pudding, risotto, sticky rice, and other glutinous preparations.
 Long grain rice, like basmati, jasmine, or Carolina, is usually higher in amylose—amylopectin's counterpart—and stays fluffy after cooking.
 It's used for traditional pilafs and fried rice, or as a bed for sauces.
 As for the difference between white and brown rice?
 It's a simple as this: white rice is brown rice, minus the bran.